On the Need for (Quantum) Memory with Short Outputs: Technical overview

 Therefore, if an algorithm with space constraint \( S \) in the time-segmentation framework can find more than \( K \) pairs of disjoint collisions, it must be able to find at least \( K/L \) pairs of disjoint collisions within a single segment.
 The key idea in time-segmentation is to track progress toward finding more than \( K \) disjoint collisions --- i.e., how many disjoint collisions can be found in each segment.
 By appropriately choosing parameters, \cite{Hamoudi_2023} proved that any quantum algorithm making \( T/L \) queries cannot find more than \( K/L \) disjoint collisions, except with probability exponentially small in \( S \).

 They further extended this argument to non-uniform algorithms with arbitrary \( S \)-qubit memory, modeling the memory passed from one segment to the next.
 By setting \( K/L \approx \Theta(S) \), the probability of a uniform algorithm finding \( K/L \) disjoint collisions is on the order of \( 2^{-\Theta(S)} \).
-Thus, a piece of $S$-qubit advice can be removed by randomly guessing an advice state, introducing a multiplicative factor of \( 2^S \).
+Thus, an $S$-qubit advice state can be removed by guessing it at random, introducing a multiplicative factor of \( 2^S \).
 This factor is completely absorbed into \( 2^{-\Theta(S)} \), preserving the asymptotic order.

 This is the general approach used to establish time-space tradeoffs in multi-collision finding and other time-segmentation methods.
 However, several inherent barriers arise when dealing with short-output problems.
 First, the notion of a progress measure becomes unclear.
 Since the algorithm is only required to produce a short output, it does not necessarily follow a structured computational pattern imposed by a predefined progress measure.
 Second, as the \( S \)-qubit memory is passed between segments, the only general approach to handling this memory is to guess and remove it.
 This introduces a multiplicative factor of \( 2^S \) in the overall success probability for each segment.
 To ensure that this factor does not render the bound meaningless or trivial, the success probability within each segment must be at least exponentially small in \( S \).
 It appears that only massive-output problems can safely absorb this factor without changing the asymptotic order of the probability.